Parti Québécois: Return to power under Parizeau

 The PQ returned to power under the leadership of hardline sovereigntist Jacques Parizeau in the 1994 Quebec election.
 This saw the PQ win 77 seats and 44% of the vote, on a promise to hold an independence referendum within a year.
 The following year, Parizeau called the 1995 Quebec referendum proposing negotiations on sovereignty.
 Again, the sovereigntists lost the vote.
 The final count showed 49.42% of voters supported negotiations that could eventually lead to sovereignty.
 On the night of the defeat, an emotionally drained Premier Parizeau stated that the loss was caused by "money and ethnic votes" (which led to accusations that Parizeau was racist) as well as by the divided votes amongst francophones.
-Parizeau resigned the next day (as he is alleged to have planned beforehand in case of a defeat).
+Parizeau resigned the next day (as he is alleged to have planned in case of a defeat).

 Bouchard government

 Lucien Bouchard, a former member of Prime Minister Brian Mulroney's Cabinet and later founder of the Bloc Québécois, a federal-level sovereigntist party, succeeded Parizeau as PQ leader, but chose not to call another referendum due to the absence of "winning conditions".
 Bouchard's government then balanced the provincial budget – a feat achieved in Canada only by the federal government and a few of the ten Canadian provinces at that point – by reducing government spending, including social programs.
 The PQ was re-elected in the 1998 election, despite receiving fewer votes than the Quebec Liberal Party led by former federal deputy prime minister Jean Charest.
 Bouchard resigned in 2001, and was succeeded as PQ leader and Quebec Premier by Bernard Landry, a former PQ Finance minister.
 Under Landry's leadership, the party lost the 2003 election to Jean Charest's Liberals.